French action for LGBT+ rights

 These initiatives are proof of the gradual progress of this issue within the United Nations and among States, as well as the continuous commitment of France and its partners to this issue.

-At the EU, France is committed to implementing the very first European LGBTIQ Equality Strategy 2020-2025, published by the Commission.
+Within the EU, France is committed to fostering implementation of the very first European LGBTIQ Equality Strategy 2020-2025, published by the European Commission.
 It advocates for the recognition by all EU Member States of marriage rights for people of the same sex and the lived experiences of rainbow families, for the extending of the list of European criminal offences to include hate speech and hate crimes, including against LGBT+ people, and for the banning of conversion therapies.

-In 2023, it took part in negotiations of a general policy guidance text, the Council Conclusions, on the safety of LGBTQI people in the EU.
-The principles drawn up in these Conclusions stem from the Strategy and aim to implement it.
+In 2023, France took part in negotiating Council Conclusions, a policy document, on the safety of LGBTQI people in the EU.
+The principles in the Conclusions stem from and seek to implement the Strategy.
 They were presented by the Swedish Presidency of the Council of the EU.

-France also observes Member States’ compliance with LGBT+ rights.
+France also observes Member States’ compliance with rights of LGBT+ people.
 In April 2023, it supported the action for failure to fulfil obligations submitted by the European Commission before the Court of Justice of the EU against Hungary following its anti-LGBT+ law adopted in 2021.
-This was a first, and attests to France’s vigilance regarding the regression of LGBTQI rights in the European Union.
+This was a first, and attests to France’s vigilance regarding the regression of the rights of LGBTQI people in the European Union.

 Lastly, France supports the European Commission’s external action to support LGBT+ rights.
 As part of the Action Plan on Human Rights and Democracy, the Commission decided to allocate €15 million to global action in support of non-discrimination and inclusion.

-France supports civil society organizations and defenders of LGBT+ rights around the world
+France supports civil society organizations and LGBT+ rights defenders around the world

 France works alongside its international and civil society partners and human rights defenders to promote and defend LGBT+ rights through its official development assistance.

-The priority of French development policy [2] is to promote human rights, including the fight to decriminalize homosexuality and support human rights defenders.
-[3] Furthermore, France’s cooperation and development policy takes a human rights-based approach which guides the action of development partners by creating projects that are founded on the principles of legality, universality, non-discrimination and inclusion.
+Defending human rights, including fighting to decriminalize homosexuality and support human rights defenders, [2] is a priority of French development policy.
+[3] Furthermore, France’s development cooperation policy takes a human rights-based approach which guides the action of development partners, basing projects on the principles of legality, universality, non-discrimination and inclusion.

 Many LGBT+ people also benefit from France’s international actions against HIV and AIDS, which affect them particularly.
-In addition to the Global Fund programmes, to which France is the second-largest public donor, they can also receive support from L’Initiative, an Expertise France programme, which provides assistance to people living with HIV/AIDS, in particular LGBT+ people.
+In addition to the programmes of the Global Fund programmes, to which France is the second-largest public donor, they are also supported by L’Initiative, an Expertise France programme, which provides assistance to people living with HIV/AIDS, including LGBT+ people.

 Between 2017 and 2022, France contributed €29 million to LGBT+ groups and will spend another €10 million over the next three years.